 |Leaf stippling, yellowing; webs on bottom of leaves||Spider mites|

 |Leaf wilt; brown or deformed leaves; weakened stems||Red and black flat mites|

-Here are some proven ways to get rid of pests on your salvia plants.
+Here are some proven ways to get rid of pests on your sage plants.
 Choose the best treatment for the type of pests invading your plants.

 - Make your own pest spray.
-As noted elsewhere in this Collection, you can make your own pest spray with benign materials.
-Mix one tablespoon of baking soda, 1/2 teaspoon of a mild dish detergent, and 2 1/2 tablespoons of olive oil in a gallon of water to make a solution that will repel all kinds of bugs, as well as a fungicide for mildew on the sage plant leaves.
+You can make your own pest spray with benign materials.
+Mix 1 tablespoon of baking soda, 1/2 teaspoon of a mild dish detergent, and 2 1/2 tablespoons of olive oil in a gallon of water to make a solution that will repel all kinds of bugs, as well as a fungicide for mildew on the sage plant leaves.
 Shake it well in your bottle before spraying and repeat every week for it to be continuously effective.

 - Control the culture.
 Sage plants can resist pests very well on their own, provided you keep them healthy.
 Avoid overwatering, as that weakens the plant.
 Let soil dry out between waterings.
-Over fertilizing will also weaken the plant, so use a light hand when fertilizing.
+Over-fertilizing will also weaken the plant, so use a light hand when applying fertilizer.
 Provide ample space around the plant and remove weeds, leaves, and debris from under the plant to allow plenty of air circulation.
-Also, remove dead blooms and prune dead or diseased plant parts.
+Also, remove dead blooms, and prune dead or diseased plant parts.